Generic name: ethosuximide [ eth-oh-SUX-i-mide ]

-Ethosuximide is used to control absence (petit mal) seizures in the treatment of epilepsy.
+Ethosuximide is used to control absence (petit mal) seizures in patients with epilepsy.
 This medicine is an anticonvulsant that works in the brain tissue to stop seizures.

 This medicine is available only with your doctor's prescription.